biodim/MacroCount/README.md

 ##MacroCount

-A Simple Tool to Count Your Macros
+A Simple R Script to Count Your Macros

 Version: **1.0**